taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 #### 4.2 	Logging Into An Account
 ###### 4.2.1 	Description and Priority

 Users will be able to enter their login information to access their unique user accounts.
 Logging into an account will be a high priority since the user cannot use the website if no account was made.

 ###### 4.2.2 	Stimulus/Response Sequences

 The stimulus will be a user accessing the website on any web browser.
 The system will respond by logging the user into their account if the user inputs their login information.
+In the case that the user cannot remember their login information, the system will ask the user if he/she wishes to create another account or answer his/her security question to log into their account.
+If the user chooses the security question, answer it correctly, and logs into his/her account, the system will ask the user to change their password.

 ###### 4.2.3 	Functional Requirements

 REQ-1:	The system will validate the user input.

-REQ-2:	The user will be logged in and redirected to their homepage.
+REQ-2: An error message will alert the user if the input was invalid.
+Otherwise, the user will be logged in and redirected to their homepage.

+REQ-3:	If the error continues to occur, the user has the option to create another account or answer his/her security question to log back into his/her account.

+REQ-4: If the user chooses to answer his/her security question, the system will show the question and the user must answer it as the way he/she answered it the same way as when he/she created the account.

+REQ-5: If the answer is correct, the system will log the user into his/her account and ask the user to change their password.
+If not, an error message will alert the user.

 #### 4.3     Posting An Employee Benefit
 ###### 4.3.1 	Description and Priority

 Users will be able to post a description of their EB to a public board.
+The public board is a list which all of BWF's users can see other users' EBs.
 This is a medium priority feature since the user can choose to not post an EB.

 ###### 4.3.2 	Stimulus/Response Sequences

 The stimulus will be a user choosing to post a description of their EB.
 The response will be the creation of a text field for the user to write a description of their EB with an option to submit.
+An error message will alert the user if invalid input was detected.

 ###### 4.3.3 	Functional Requirements

 REQ-1:	The system will create a text field for the description of the EB to be written.

 REQ-2:	The user will be allowed to post the description when finished, or cancel the process before submission.
+An error message will occur if the user input invalid information.

 REQ-3:	The system will post the description of the user’s EB for other users to see.